thulab/iotdb/README.md

 </center>

+### 4.2. unfolding delta_object column

-If you want to unfold the delta_object into multi columns you should add options:
+If you want to unfold the delta_object column into multi columns you should add an option when read and write:

 e.g.

-options(column1 -> device, column2 -> turbine)
+option("delta_object_name" -> "root.device.turbine")

+The "delta_object_name" is reserved key.

 Then The SparkSQL Table Structure is as follow: